Below is a collection of questions I have received over the years. If you have further questions, feel free to send me an e-mail on my contact page.

 Q: Where do you source your materials ?

 A: Most of the fabrics I use for my outfits is purchased online since the selection is far greater (and usually less expensive) than what I can find in my local area.
 Fabric Wholesale Direct in Farmingdale, NY is one of my most reliable outlets for costume satin and the 3 meter width jacquards.
 Their prices are unbeatable !
 For a truly unique and constantly rotating inventory, I love Fabric Mart Fabrics in Sinking Spring, PA.
-I became a member of their swatch club (Julie’s Picks) and have learned a great deal about different fabrics through it.
+I became a member of their swatch club (Julie’s Picks) and have learned a great deal about different fabrics through it, all while reaping the benefits of discounted prices.
 I’ve even used fabrics from the swatch club to create some of my opera outfits as detailed in an article I wrote for Fabric Mart’s “Fabricista” blog (link below). http://blog.fabricmartfabrics.com/2020/03/fabricista-guest-postjulies-picks-goes.html

 Q: What do you do with the costumes after you’ve worn them ?

-A: This used to be a problem as my endeavours became more numerable.
+A: This used to be a problem as my endeavors became more elaborate.
 Thankfully, I purchased a store rack where my costumes have their home.